jessicakuijer/ai-chatbot/readme.md

 - "what's my name?" or "name" or "nom" or "quel est mon nom?"
 - "give me a youtube movie back to the future" or "donne moi une vidéo youtube chats"
 - "news trump" or "actualités pierre palmade"
+- "prévision météo à paris" or "weather in new york"
 - THEN... ask for everything you want, AI chatGPT will give you answers.  🤖

 ## API used in POC (you have to get your own api keys as environnement variables)